-We are approaching that time of year again, when the holidays are around the corner and the pressure to shop is on.
-In my experience, most children, including those with ASD, don’t need expensive toys to be engaged and learn.
+In my experience, most children, including those on the spectrum, don’t need expensive toys to be engaged and learn.
 When children come to us with a diagnosis (learning disabled, autism, global delays, Down Syndrome), we often think we have to buy special equipment to use with them.
 Not so!
 I once took a workshop on making toys and games from recycled and everyday household items and was amazed by how much you can do with simple, inexpensive items.

 It’s easy to lose our ability to play and create amidst technology, products, and gadgets.
 While I think these things have their place, I’m always surprised to see the creative and clever ways you could use items you have lying around your house.

-How do you know what to make your child with autism?
+How do you know what to make your autistic child?

 Find out what motivates them

 The great thing about making your own toys and games is you can tailor-make something to suit a child’s interest.
 Anyone who works with a child often enough will know what motivates and appeals to them.
 If you aren’t sure or you don’t know the child well, take some time and observe the child in action.

 Do they love shiny things?
 What is their favorite color?
 Do they mind getting their hands dirty or wet?
 What do they play with – trucks, figurines, blocks?

 Most children like music and enjoy singing so working songs into play, games and routines can help with speech, memory, motivation, or create predictability.

 Make what they need in the moment, without having to find that special toy

 The advantage of do-it-yourself is you can create what is necessary to suit a child’s needs in that moment.
 Do they need a body break?
 You can quickly find items in your house that will get your child using their body (see the toy ideas below).
 Do they need something soothing to hold?
 Again, with observation you will know what kind of items your child would appreciate fiddling with and be able to find something around the house.